jamesbratt/Flow-Runtime-UI-Lite/src/reducers/README.md

 Really simple - Just a bunch of key value pairs.
 The key being the component name and the value the corresponding React component.
 Holding this in our Redux store allows for React components to be rendered on the fly based on what components the page state is telling the UI to render.

+### Components Fetching objectData
+This is literally just an array of page component IDs.
+An ID gets added to the store whilst that specific page component is in a state of fetching objectdata.
+Once the objectdata for that component has been received, the ID is removed.
+The reason for this is so that the UI has a way of tracking which components are still waiting for data.
+The engine delegates the responsibility of retrieving service data to the client.
+This means that there is potentially multiple asynchronous requests being made by individual components.
+We could abstract the initiation of these requests away from the components and wait for each one to resolve before rendering the UI (which would negate the need for this store), however, this would offer a poor UX as each objectdata request can take upwards of 1 second to make.
+This solution prevents blocking other components from rendering on the page.